tweedegolf/storage-abstraction/publish/Storage/README.md

 If `switchAdapter` fails to find the module at the specified path it tries to find it in the source folder by looking for a file that has the same name as your adapter, so in the example above it looks for `./src/AdapterYourService.ts`.

-Once the module is found it will be loaded in runtime using `require()`.
+Once the module is found it will be loaded at runtime using `require()`.
 An error will be thrown the type is not declared or if the module can not be found.

 The lookup table is defined in `./src/adapters.ts`.